Former AMCOM intern, now LRC Poland contracting expert: ‘Happy 250th birthday, Army!’

+“I take pride in learning the different functional areas within the LRC, to include budget, transportation, supply and services, and quality assurance.
+I’m assisting in these areas where, due to a lack of personnel, it’s been challenging for the team,” Matthews said.

-Carol Matthews is the acquisition management specialist for Logistics Readiness Center Poland.
-As she prepares to transition to the next chapter of her life – being it’s the Army’s 250th birthday this year – she feels both emotional and excited.
+Matthews said she’s approaching retirement age soon.
+As she prepares to transition to the next chapter of her life, she said this year – being the Army’s 250th birthday – is both emotional and exciting for her.

 “As I approach the end of my career with the U.S. Army, it’s bittersweet.
 I’m proud of my service and proud of being a part of the Army team.
-Happy 250th birthday, U.S. Army!”
-Matthews said.
-(U.S. Army courtesy photo)
+Happy 250th birthday, U.S. Army!” she said.

+LRC Poland is one of eight LRCs under the command and control of the 405th Army Field Support Brigade.
+LRCs execute installation logistics support and services to include supply, maintenance, transportation, and food service management as well as clothing issue facility operations, hazardous material management, personal property and household goods, passenger travel, property book operations, and non-tactical vehicle and garrison equipment management.
+When it comes to providing day-to-day installation services, LRC Poland directs, manages, and coordinates a variety of operations and activities in support of U.S. Army Garrison Poland.

 |Date Taken: